theoduf/ITR-LotPT/README.md

-# Infinite Tower Run
+# Infinite Tower Run: Legend of the Purple Tower

 <a href="http://www.indiedb.com/games/infinite-tower-run" title="View Infinite Tower Run on Indie DB" target="_blank"><img src="http://button.indiedb.com/popularity/medium/games/65797.png" alt="Popularity of Infinite Tower Run on Indie DB" /></a>

-Infinite Tower Run is an open source browser based web game written in JavaScript utilizing the HTML5 canvas.
+Infinite Tower Run: Legend of the Purple Tower is an open source browser based web game written in JavaScript utilizing the HTML5 canvas.
 The goal of the game is to survive for the longest amount of time, defeating the enemies that you encounter, collecting powerups and treasures along the way.

 You can play the game at https://www.infinite-tower.run/, or rather, you will be able to play it there once the game is in a playable state.
-Infinite Tower Run is currently under active development.
+ITR: LotPT is currently under active development.

 ## Acknowledgements

-Infinite Tower Run draws inspiration from a number of video games, most notably:
+ITR: LotPT draws inspiration from a number of video games, most notably:

 * The 3D Rotating Tower in
   [*Mickey Mania: The Timeless Adventures of Mickey Mouse* (1994)](https://en.wikipedia.org/wiki/Mickey_Mania).